-Diuretic activity was shown by Racz-Kotilla and Mozes (1971) in rats after oral administration of an aqueous extract (1% macerate).
-After receiving 50 ml/kg body weight, diuretic index increased by 1.42 compared to control rats receiving water only.
-Some stronger diuretic effect (index of 1.62) was observed after i.p. administration of an equivalent dose of the dry hydroalcoholic (unknown concentration) extract dissolved in water corresponding to 10% of dried rhizome at 5 ml/kg body weight.
+Diuretic activity was shown by Racz-Kotilla and Mozes (1971) in rats, after oral administration of an aqueous extract (1% macerate).
+After receiving 50 ml/kg bw, diuretic index increased by 1.42 compared to control rats receiving water only.
+Some stronger diuretic effect (index of 1.62) was observed after i.p. administration of an equivalent dose of the dry hydroalcoholic (unknown concentration) extract dissolved in water corresponding to 10% of dried rhizome at 5 ml/kg bw.

-Assessor's comment: Macerate is not a form commonly used in couch grass traditional herbal medicinal products due to pharmacopoeial microbiological requirements.
-The cold macerate may contain more unhydrolised polyfructan in compare to better water soluble mono- and disaccharides and sugar alcohols.
+Macerate is not a form commonly used in couch grass traditional herbal medicinal products due to pharmacopoeial microbiological requirements.
+The cold macerate may contain more unhydrolised polyfructan in comparison to better water-soluble mono- and disaccharides and sugar alcohols.
 Hot water infusions or decoctions contains more hydrolysed products.
 It was the only bibliographic source where the diuretic effect of couch grass rhizome preparation was observed.